ParedesGab/PP3-my-community-finances-app/README.md

 + Including capitalization to month, category and description inputs is accepted.

++ The application validates that the description is at least 4 characters long and isn't entirely numeric.

 + The amount must be a positive number (no negative "-" sign accepted).

-+ The amount ideally contains only digits, but to anticipate that an user can make a mistake, special characters or letters are accepted but are removed and not displayed.
++ As shown above, the amount ideally contains only digits, but to anticipate that an user can make a mistake, special characters or letters are accepted but are removed and not displayed.

 + All invalid inputs are handled with a clear error message.
 Examples below: